 - Your data adoption across the company is not where you want it.

 - You want to move fast but are heavily constrained by the lack of data engineering capabilities.

 - You feel like empowering your analysts (whether in marketing, finance or any other unit) to own data processes will increase their commitment, productivity and ability to act upon data.

 Data democratization is 30% about the technology stack and 70% about the attitude.
 The good thing is that the 30% just got way better.
 Moving data to the consumption points has never been this easy, fast and scalable.
 If you want to get deeper into the details or simply just discuss some of the points of this post, please feel free to reach out.

-We have a really active community at GDD around the Modern Data Landscape and Analytics Engineering.
+We have a really active community at GDD around the Modern Data Stack and Analytics Engineering.
 For upcoming events, please check our linkedin event page and our Analytics Engineering meetup group.

 Stay up to date on the latest insights and best-practices by registering for the GoDataDriven newsletter.